moiph/ub3r-b0t-docs/articles/intro.md

 - Rss
 - Twitch

-Configuration of each type can be done in the [Admin panel](https://ub3r-b0t.com/admin)
+Configuration of each type can be done in the [Admin panel](https://ub3r-b0t.com/admin) (Currently Discord/Fluxer only)

 ## FAQ